breakds/monster-avengers/README.md

 5. considers the number of slots on the weapon.
 6. supports filtering on the search result to exclude certain armor pieces.
 7. communicates with a simple lisp-based query language.
+8. suggests skills that are still achievable based the current selected skills.

 It also comes with a web based UI.